tengyaolong2000/tengyaolong2000/README.md

 I'm a 3rd year Data Science and Artificial Intelligence student at Nanyang Technological University

-- 🌱 I’m currently doing research in the domain of Deep Reinforcement Learning
+- 🌱 I’m currently doing research on AI in quanittative finance.

 ====================================================